Winner of Los Angeles Press Club Award, 2014

-The death of Empress Dowager Tzu-Hsi, in November 1908, had opened the door for change.
-After the Republican Revolution of 1911 finally ousted the traditional rulers, ending the centuries-long dynastic rule of Imperial China, the Chinese Nationalist Party quickly rose to power and became the official government of the new Republic of China.
+The death of Empress Dowager Tzu-Hsi (old form of Cixi), in November 1908, had opened the door for change.
+After the Republican Revolution of 1911 finally ousted the traditional rulers, ending the centuries-long dynastic rule of Imperial China, the Chinese Nationalist Party (Kuo Min Tang, old form of Guomindang) quickly rose to power and became the official government of the new Republic of China.

-After the Communist Party opened its first Chinese chapter in Shanghai, in 1921, members secretly infiltrated the Nationalist Party, but were purged from the ranks, in 1927, sparking the Chinese Civil War between the two factions, which lasted, off and on, for decades.
-In 1937, the fighting temporarily ceased when the Communists coerced the Nationalists into a temporary truce to join forces in the Second United Front to fight the invaders from the Empire of the Sun in the Second Chinese-Japanese War (1937-45).
-But the Reds had plotted to use the lull as a ruse to gain more control and power, which they did.
+After the Communist Party opened its first Chinese chapter in Shanghai, in 1921, members secretly infiltrated the Nationalist Party, but were purged from the ranks, in 1927, sparking the Chinese Civil War between the two factions that lasted, off-and-on, for decades.
+In 1937, the fighting temporarily ceased when the Communists coerced the Nationalists into a temporary truce to join forces in a Second United Front to fight the invaders from the Empire of the Sun in the Second Chinese-Japanese War (1937-45).
+But the Reds had planned to use the lull as a ruse to gain more control and power, which they did.

-With the end of the war between the Allied Forces and the Axis Powers, on August 15, 1945, the civil war picked up in the countryside where it had left off.
-The Nationalists – headed by Generalissimo Kai-Shek Chiang – and the Communists – headed by Tse-Tung Mao – fought hard, and as the fighting destroyed the nation, the Communists continued to gain more ground and more control in the rural areas.
+With the end of the war between the Allies and the Axis powers, on August 15, 1945, the civil war picked up in the countryside where it had left off.
+The Nationalists – headed by Generalissimo Kai-Shek Chiang (old form of Jieshi Jiang) – and the Communists – headed by Tse-Tung Mao (old form of Zedong Mao) – fought hard, and as the fighting destroyed the nation, the Communists continued to gain more ground and more control in the rural areas.

 Then the Communists aimed for the cities.

-On February 3, 1949, victorious Red troops paraded into the city of Peking (old form of Beijing), the North Capital.
-Then on April 23, they marched triumphantly into Nanching (old form of Nanjing), the South Capital, in Chiangsu (old form of Jiangsu) province.
+On February 1, 1949, the Communists “liberated” the ancient city of Peking (old form of Beijing), the northern capital.
+Then on April 23, they marched triumphantly into Nanching (old form of Nanjing), the southern capital, in Chiangsu (old form of Jiangsu) province.

-Nanching was only 187 miles from Shanghai, also in Chiangsu.
+Nanching was only 187 miles from Shanghai, also in Chiangsu province.